KaliedaRik/Scrawl-canvas/docs/reference/source-code-structure.md

 15. An object should only update its state once per Display cycle.
 Signal state changes (including between objects) using dirty flags.

-Also, we enforce additional coding preferences via linting rules, invoked by running the command `yarn lint`.
+Also, SC enforces additional coding preferences via linting rules, invoked by running the command `yarn lint`.

 ## Common file structures
-We make every effort to keep files tidy, in particular by maintaining a similar file structure for similar types of files.
+Repo-devs make every effort to keep files tidy, in particular by maintaining a similar file structure for similar types of files.
 This is an attempt to minimise cognitive overload.

-Note that we encourage inline comments.
-The repository includes tool chaining to extract these comments into document files as part of the `yarn build` functionality.
+Note that repo-devs encourage inline comments.
+The repo includes tool chaining to extract these comments into document files as part of the `yarn build` functionality.
 Use `// [... comment]` single-line comments - the tooling doesn't (yet) recognise (JS-style) `/* ... multi-line comments */`.

 ### Factory files
-SC uses [factory pattern](https://www.patterns.dev/vanilla/factory-pattern) files to define objects that a user can create.
-Much of the functionality in factory files is shared between them, so as part of the factory file we invoke **mixin functions** to add that functionality.
+SC uses [factory pattern](https://www.patterns.dev/vanilla/factory-pattern) files to define objects that a dev-user can create.
+Much of the functionality in factory files is shared between them, so as part of the factory file SC invokes **mixin functions** to add that functionality.
 Additional functionality specific to that object is then defined.

 As far as possible, all factory files use the following code structure - for instance `factory/wheel.js`: